robnagler/robnagler.github.io/_drafts/2023-12-25-Coroutines.md

 CONSIDER ending with this thought?. https://www.bitecode.dev/p/asyncio-twisted-tornado-gevent-walk

 ### END

+- asyncio is misnamed, you can't do i/o
+- every async is a coroutine so you have to know that not only on entry is global state modified, but also when it returns.
+You have to write everything with locks so it becomes very complex code without any of the parallelism.
+Locks are costly.
 - how to write a succesful coroutine:
   - check global state and do non-awaited ops first
   - on entry, verify global state